Our building, including our reading rooms and exhibition spaces, is now open to everyone.

 The 1921 Census of England and Wales is now available in digital format in our reading rooms, free of charge.
-You do not need to book to access it, although we may operate timed slots at particularly busy times to help manage demand.

 Plan your journey here with our address in Kew, maps and information about local public transport links.
 Accessible route maps for disabled visitors are available.

 Our building is now open to everyone, but the opening times of our services varies throughout the week.

 We’ve moved our events programme online, including activities for all the family.